meltyourface/blank/posts/Ghostly-shadow/Past-Life-Memory-Invocation-Ritual/index.md

 ## Ritual of the Ghostly Shadow's Veil

-Objective: To invoke the Ghostly shadow to delve into the depths of past life memories.
+**Objective**: To invoke the Ghostly shadow to delve into the depths of past life memories.

 Items required: